On the limits of agency in agent-based models: Background

-exists and can be computed.
-Note that this may not necessarily imply that $F$ is differentiable in a conventional sense (see e.g., \cite{arya2022automatic, mohamedMonteCarloGradient2020a}).

 \textbf{Calibrating an ABM} refers to the process of finding a set of structural parameters $\hat {\bm \theta}$, or a probability distribution over $\bm \theta$, such that $F(\hat{\bm{\theta}}, \bm s(0), e(0))$ produces an output $\bm{x}$ that is consistent with real-world data $\bm y$.
-There is extensive literature on how to calibrate ABMs.
-Techniques include approximate Bayesian computation \cite{plattComparisonEconomicAgentbased2020b} and neural likelihood and posterior estimation \cite{dyerBlackboxBayesianInference2024}, among others.
-If the ABM is differentiable, then we have access to a wide range of gradient-assisted calibration techniques such as variational inference \cite{quera-bofarullBayesianCalibrationDifferentiable2023, 10.1145/3604237.3626857}.
-Additionally, this enables the ABM to be composed with neural networks into end-to-end differentiable pipelines \cite{chopraDifferentiableAgentbasedEpidemiology2023c}.
+There are various techniques for calibrating ABMs, including approximate Bayesian computation \cite{plattComparisonEconomicAgentbased2020b} and neural likelihood and posterior estimation \cite{dyerBlackboxBayesianInference2024}, among others.

-The \textbf{analyses of ABMs} can be classified into three distinct types: retrospective (understanding what happened), counterfactual (what would have happened under different policies), and prospective (designing optimal policies for the future).
-The ability to do these analyses is what makes ABMs a powerful tool for policy design and set them as model candidates that can overcome Lucas critique ~\cite{LUCAS197619} --- a contention that argues that historical data cannot be used to predict the impact of new policies since they lead to unobserved scenarios.
-By using ABMs with sufficiently expressive and adaptive agents, we can overcome Lucas critique by capturing deeper causal relations between adaptability of agents and implemented policies.
+Once calibrated, we can execute sensitivity \textbf{analyses on ABMs} to understand past events (retrospective), explore alternative scenarios (counterfactual), and design future policies (prospective)~\cite{romero2021public,quera2023don}.
+This analytical capability makes ABMs powerful tools for policy design and positions them to address the Lucas critique \cite{LUCAS197619}.